DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 The corner table learned how to be very still.

-Arendt set his untouched saucer on their table uninvited and then, very deliberately, moved it half a centimeter—testing for reaction, seeing who flinched when the world changed by less than a thumb’s width.
+Arendt set his untouched saucer on their table uninvited and then, very deliberately, moved it half a centimeter - testing for reaction, seeing who flinched when the world changed by less than a thumb’s width.
 No one did.

 “I’m on a break,” Jason said.
 “If this is official, we can schedule something through my manager.”